compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/2024/2024-11-26-Qingyao-Huang.md

 #### Qingyao Huang

-This lecture will use introduce bioinformatics methods, principles and tools for building and maintaining information resources in life sciences, with particular emphasis on *'omics* data types.
+This lecture will use introduce bioinformatics methods, principles and tools for building and maintaining information resources in life sciences.
+A bioinformatics resource is a repository or platform designed to store, integrate, and analyze biological data, with a focus on specific types of information like sequences, structures, or quantitative measurements, often integrated with metadata for biological context.
+The principles and pratices of database design, data curation, and continuous updates will be examplified from the perspective of the cancer genomics resource [Progenetix](https://progenetix.org) and protein abundance resource [PaxDb](https://pax-db.org).

 <!--more-->